-Option grant and expiry
+Option grant

-On June 28, 2024, the Company granted 3,225,000 stock options to directors, officers, and consultants.
-Each stock option is exercisable into one common share of the Company at CAD\$0.08 per share for a period of 5 years after issuance.
+On June 28, 2024, the Company granted 3,225,000 stock options to directors, officers and consultants.
+Each stock option is exercisable into one common share of the Company at CAD\$0.08 for a period of 5 years after the date of grant.